Springfield Township, Richland County, Ohio: Geography

 Two cities are located in Springfield Township: part of Mansfield — the county seat of Richland County — in the northeast, and Ontario in the center.

 According to the United States Census Bureau, the township has a total area of 36.6 square miles (58.9 km^{2}).All of the township is land and none of it is covered with water.

 Name and history

 It is one of eleven Springfield Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-Safety and Services

-A full service maintenance and service department repair and service township roads and provide support services for some cemeteries located in the township.
-The Richland County Sheriff's office helps to provide an enhanced law enforcement presence in the township.
-Ontario City Police department provides law enforcement to the areas incorporated into the City of Ontario located in the Township.
-Fire/EMS services are provided by Springfield Township Fire/EMS from two stations.
-The Department is led by Chief Matthew Carey and Assistant Chief Adam Spellman.
-The department operates a rotating 24 hour 3 platoon schedule.